-There are so many things to do in Merida like admiring the colonial architecture, trying the delicious Yucatan cuisine, enjoying the night music festivities.
-Merida is also the perfect home-base for day trips to the Mayan Ruins of Chichen Itza or Uxmal and also the beautiful Celestun Biosfera.
-Find out from this article which are the 10 things to do in Merida, Mexico.
+There are many things to do in Merida, like admiring the old colonial architecture, trying the delicious Yucatan cuisine and the street food, or enjoying the night music festivities.
+Merida is also the perfect home-base for day trips to the Mayan Ruins of Chichen Itza or Uxmal and the beautiful Celestun Biosfera.
+The prices for tours and trips, restaurants, and hotels are much lower than those found on Riviera Maya.
+And the people of Merida, most Mayan descendest, are friendly and welcoming.
+Also, the cuisine has a distinctive flavor than anywhere else in Yucatan.
+A visit to the colonial city should be on everyone’s list traveling to Yucatan, so find out from this article the 10 things to do in Merida!

 For a quick summary of what Merida has to offer, begin your day with a guided walking tour.
 There is a free walking tour of Merida every morning, at 9.30 am, starting from the Merida Tourism Office, on the west side of Plaza Grande.
-You will found out more about the Merida’s history, attractions and many other interesting facts that only a local would know.
+You will find out more about Merida’s history, attractions, and other interesting facts that only locals know.

-Plaza Grande is the central spot and also the heart of the city.
-Surrounded by the Government Palace and the Cathedral, the central plaza makes the perfect place for a midday break.
-Enjoy an iced coffee, and the complimentary free wifi offered by the municipality on a shaded bench and watch the locals and the tourists as well.
-If it is getting too hot, visit one of the buildings lining the Plaza Grande.
-They are free to enter and are air-conditioned.
-While Merida has more plazas, Plaza Grande, located between Calle 60 & 62 and between Calle 61 & 63, is the place to be on Merida.
-If you are looking for souvenirs, there is a pretty market with lots of handicrafts on Sunday mornings.
+Surrounded by the Government Palace and the Cathedral, Plaza Grande is the city’s heart and the perfect place for a midday break.
+Enjoy an iced coffee and the complimentary free wifi offered by the municipality on a shaded bench and watch the locals and the tourists.
+If it is getting too hot, visit one of the buildings lining the Plaza Grande as those are air-conditioned and free to enter.

-Merida is home to the best cuisine in Yucatan.
-The food is so delicious and different from Riviera Maya, for example.
 Taste the unique Yucatan cuisine at the famous La Chaya Maya Restaurant.
-Make sure to make a reservation, by calling before or asking your accommodation to make one for you.
-Try some Parrillada Yucateca, which is grilled Poc-Chuc & chicken fajitas served with beans and homemade tortillas in Yucatan style.
-Delicious!
+Make sure to get a reservation by calling or ask your accommodation to secure one for you.
+Try some Parrillada Yucateca, grilled Poc-Chuc & chicken fajitas served with beans and homemade tortillas in Yucatan style.
+Simply delicious!

-Every Saturday night, at 8:30 pm, in Calle 60, you can watch the locals playing an old Maya ball game called Pok Ta Tok.
-If you visited one of the Mayan ruins sites, you already know the history: Players used to rebound a small rubber ball through stone rings using only their hips, knees and elbows.
+Every Saturday night, at 8:30 pm, in Calle 60, you may watch the locals playing an old Maya ball game called Pok Ta Tok.
+If you’ve visited one of the Mayan ruins sites, you already know the history: players used a small rubber ball to rebound through stone rings using only their hips, knees, and elbows.
 Come early to get a good spot and watch the game.

-Merida street food is different than the standard Mexican street food.
-Enjoy yourself by tasting local street food and listening to cumbia music at Plaza Grande.
-Walk through the market and try some elotes, marquesitas, churros or fries.
-Elotes are grilled corns on the cob, served in mayonnaise and chilli.
+Elotes are grilled corns on the cob, served in mayonnaise and chili.
 Marquesitas is a mixt between a waffle and an ice cream cone filled with a topping of your choice.

-One of the 10 things to do in Merida should be enjoying the night festivities.
-After dining, you’ll find that Merida nightlife is vibrant and entertaining.
+Among the things to do in Merida would be enjoying the night festivities.
+After dining, you’ll find that Merida’s nightlife is vibrant and entertaining.
 Especially on weekends when the main streets are closed to traffic, and everything comes alive.
 There is always something going on every night.
-You just have to know when and where.
-Most of the events are free so take a look to see what is happening during your stay.
+You have to know when and where.
+Most of the events are free so check out what is happening during your stay.

 Merida is the ideal base for visiting the Mayan Temple of Chichen Itza or Uxmal.
 Rent a car or use the public transport system and head to one of the famous Mayan Ruins.
 While Chichen Itza is the most famous one, Uxmal archaeological site is another beautiful place not to be missed.
 The perfect vacation should include a visit to both of them.
 Easy to do on your own, you don’t need an expensive tour to take you there.

 Merida makes the perfect home base for a day trip to Celestun.
-Rent a car, take an Ado bus or Colectivo and take the two-hour drive trip to see the flamingos and the mangroves.
+Rent a car, take an Ado bus or Colectivo, and go on a two-hour drive trip to see the flamingos and the mangroves.
 Between November to March, you can see thousands of flamingos.
-Take a boat ride, enjoy some free time at the beach and taste some delicious fresh fish!
-And some ice cream from a street vendor!
+Take a boat ride, enjoy some free time at the beach, and taste some delicious fresh fish!
+Or some ice cream from the street vendor!

-What better way to chill after a day in the sun visiting the Mayan ruins than swimming and cooling off in a cenote?
+What better way to chill after a hot day spent visiting the Mayan ruins than swimming and cooling off in a cenote?
 And in Yucatan, there are plenty of them.
 Cuzama Hacienda, a combination of three different cenotes, is a great day out.
 Hacienda Mucuyche, a group of two cenotes connected by a human-made channel, makes another great day out.
-Simply find out what suits your itinerary and head over there.
+Find out what suits your itinerary and head over there.